Regression of exchangeable relational arrays: Abstract

 \section{Abstract}

-Relational arrays represent interactions or associations between pairs of actors, often in varied contexts or over time.
-Such data appear as, for example, trade flows between countries, financial transactions between individuals, contact frequencies between school children in classrooms, and dynamic protein-protein interactions.
-This paper proposes and evaluates a new class of parameter standard errors for models that represent elements of a relational array as a linear function of observable covariates.
-Uncertainty estimates for regression coefficients must account for both heterogeneity across actors and dependence arising from relations involving the same actor.
-Existing estimators of parameter standard errors that recognize such relational dependence rely on estimating extremely complex, heterogeneous structure across actors.
-Leveraging an exchangeability assumption, we derive parsimonious standard error estimators that pool information across actors and are substantially more accurate than existing estimators in a variety of settings.
+Relational arrays represent measures of association between pairs of actors, often in varied contexts or over time.
+Trade flows between countries, financial transactions between individuals, contact frequencies between school children in classrooms, and dynamic protein-protein interactions are all examples of relational arrays.
+Elements of a relational array are often modeled as a linear function of observable covariates.
+Uncertainty estimates for regression coefficient estimators -- and ideally the coefficient estimators themselves -- must account for dependence between elements of the array (e.g. relations involving the same actor) and existing estimators of standard errors that recognize such relational dependence rely on estimating extremely complex, heterogeneous structure across actors.
+This paper develops a new class of parsimonious coefficient and standard error estimators for regressions of relational arrays.
+We leverage an exchangeability assumption to derive standard error estimators that pool information across actors and are substantially more accurate than existing estimators in a variety of settings.
 This exchangeability assumption is pervasive in network and array models in the statistics literature, but not previously considered when adjusting for dependence in a regression setting with relational data.
-We show that our estimator is consistent and demonstrate improvements in inference through simulation and a data set involving international trade.\\
+We demonstrate improvements in inference theoretically, via a simulation study, and by analysis of a data set involving international trade. \\